/

 ABM – Account-Based Marketing

-Account-Based Marketing (ABM) is an alternative B2B strategy that concentrates sales and marketing resources on a clearly defined set of target accounts within a market and utilizes personalized campaigns designed to resonate with each specific account.
+Account-Based Marketing (ABM) is an alternative B2B strategy that focuses sales and marketing resources on a clearly defined set of target accounts within a market and uses personalized campaigns designed to resonate with each account.

 Think scalpel instead of a shotgun — that’s ABM in a nutshell.